Eguagiebless/alx-system_engineering-devops/0x01-shell_permissions/README.md

-print user name of current user
+print all groups of the current user